 If we look into the Act itself then we will see that certain sections are arbitrary in nature which should be amended and certain sections are such that provides adequate power for military powers to operate.

 Section 4(a) gives adequate powers to the army to maintain public order and catch a person who has been working in contravention to the law but the use of excessive force which might lead to death is an excessive power given to the army as it violates the fundamental of the citizen to live.

-Section 4(b) gives adequate power to army as they should be allowed to destroy any hide out or shelter which might facilitate an extremist attack.
+Section 4(b) gives adequate power to the army as they should be allowed to destroy any hideout or shelter which might facilitate an extremist attack.

-Section (5) which say that the detainee should be sent to the nearest police station with least delay though the act should specify the time period.
+Section (5) which say that the detainee should be sent to the nearest police station with the least delay through the act should specify the time period.

 Provisions which can be treated as arbitrary in nature-

-Section (6) also gives arbitrary power to army as it states that no person shall be prosecuted or charged acting in respect to this act.
-This gives complete immunity to the army men whom they can easily misuse as we saw in the Malcom Massacreiv and also the November 8th case.
+Section (6) also gives arbitrary power to the army as it states that no person shall be prosecuted or charged acting with respect to this act.
+This gives complete immunity to the army men whom they can easily misuse as we saw in the Malcolm Massacre and also the November 8th case.

-These sections of the Act should be repealed to bring in equality.
+These sections of the Act should be repealed to remove inequality.

 Looking into the facts and critically analyzing the powers given to the army by referring to AFSPA we can come to a conclusion that there are certain powers given to the army which are arbitrary and should be amended or removed with immediate effect and certain powers are such that are needed by the military forces to maintain law and order in the disturbed areas.
 If these powers are not given to the army then they will be handicapped.